 Where occupation of the road reserve is not connected with a building permit

-If occupation of the road reserve is not connected with a building permit, then only an Occupation and Hoarding permit is required.
+If the occupation of the road reserve is not connected with a building permit, then only an Occupation and Hoarding permit is required.

 Where no Council consent is required under the building regulations, the method of providing public protection is processed under Council's General Local Law.